 Most regions have shows on their public radio stations that cover local culture.
 Starting local is the best way to get played on NPR, and that can go national.
 In fact, NPR’s Live Sessions aggregates the best performances from local stations.
-To get covered, research your local public radio shows, since each has its own submission mechanism.
+To get covered, research your local public radio shows, since each has its own music submission mechanism.
 Note that some want live performances and others just want recorded music.
 For example, in Chicago, where we’re from, there is Vocalo Radio, which accepts submissions for recorded music.

 All Songs Considered